 - 1. Combine conflict minerals management with and within the IT platform to increase working efficiency and management effectiveness; - 2.
-Expand the scope of conflict minerals management, improve the on-site taskforce and make sure on-site audits and checks are more accurate and trustworthy;

-- 3. Provide training for the on-site task force's auditors and inspectors to increase their working efficiency and professionalism; - 4.
+Expand the scope of conflict minerals management, improve the on-site taskforce and make sure on-site audits and checks are more accurate and trustworthy; - 3.
+Provide training for the on-site task force's auditors and inspectors to increase their working efficiency and professionalism; - 4.
 Design and offer more training programs for suppliers to raise their awareness and to enhance their conflict minerals management capability; - 5.
 Actively cooperate with upper-stream and lower-stream suppliers to improve business partnership and decrease potential conflict minerals related risks; participate in more international conflict minerals conventions to help the industry and expand influence, contribute to more international groups that fight for conflict mineral matters; - 6.
 Continuously improve conflict minerals management capability to meet customer requirements and exceed the industry average; - 7.
 Continue to require suppliers to reply to CMRT/CRT and maintain 100% response rate; - 8.
 Ensure all qualified suppliers sign the Declaration of Metal Conflict-Free; - 9.
-Ensure all the targeted suppliers (96% of spent amount) complete the Supplier Conflict Minerals Management Questionnaire. - 10.
 Verify suppliers' due diligence as part of overall supplier assessments.